 About This Interview

-Walter Cronkite (1916-2009) recalls the moment that led President Lyndon Johnson to declare he'd lost the country's support of the Vietnam War, by losing Cronkite: "I very clearly said I will have a personal view of this after [the] commercial… I came back and said this is an unusual departure.
+In his four-and-a-half-hour Archive interview, Walter Cronkite (1916-2009) recalls the moment that led President Lyndon Johnson to declare he'd lost the country's support of the Vietnam War, by losing Cronkite: "I very clearly said I will have a personal view of this after [the] commercial… I came back and said this is an unusual departure.
 I'm going to deliver an editorial in effect; I'm going to give you my personal view….
 And with that, I said that I thought we should get out of Vietnam."
 Cronkite, "the most trusted man in America" served as anchorman and managing editor of the CBS Evening News from 1962 to 1981.
 In his two-part Archive interview, Cronkite outlines his early experience in journalism, including positions with various radio stations and the United Press.
-On joining CBS in the early 1950s, Cronkite spoke of his radio days and his assignment for the six o'clock television evening news on CBS affiliate WOIC, in Washington, D.C.
+On joining CBS in the early 1950s, Cronkite speaks of his radio days and his assignment for the six o'clock television evening news on CBS affiliate WOIC, in Washington, D.C.
 He speaks in detail about the 1952 political conventions and how his anchoring of them (the first time the term was used) raised his profile to a national level.
 He looks back on other news stories he covered including the first televised tour of the White House (with President Truman) and the coronation of Queen Elizabeth II.
-He recalls his appearance on the now-classic historical recreation series You Are There , for which he served as a "reporter" to famous past events.
+He recalls his appearance on the now-classic historical recreation series You Are There, for which he served as a "reporter" to famous past events.
 He describes taking over the anchoring duties of the CBS Evening News from Douglas Edwards and comments on using the signature sign-off "And that's the way it is."
 Among the many historical events that Cronkite discusses are: the Kennedy assassination, the moon landing, the Vietnam War, and Watergate.
-In the second part of his interview he recalls the mishaps of "live TV" while doing You Are There ; his tenure as host of the Morning Show (and his replacement by Jack Paar); his work on the documentary series The Twentieth Century and Air Power; his interviews with Presidents Eisenhower and Kennedy; his on-air commentary about the Vietnam War; and his stepping down from the CBS Evening News .
+In the second part of his interview he recalls the mishaps of "live TV" while doing You Are There; his tenure as host of the Morning Show (and his replacement by Jack Paar); his work on the documentary series The Twentieth Century and Air Power; his interviews with Presidents Eisenhower and Kennedy; his on-air commentary about the Vietnam War; and his stepping down from the CBS Evening News.
 Cronkite reveals how he felt following his final broadcast as anchor: "…when the cameras went off, I threw the script up in the air and said, 'school's out, school's out!'"
-Walter Cronkite was interviewed in two sessions in New York, NY on April 28, 1998 and October 18, 1999; Don Carleton conducted the combined four-and-a-half-hour interview.
+Don Carleton conducted the two-part interview in New York, NY on April 28, 1998 and October 18, 1999.

 Walter Cronkite is the former CBS Evening News anchorman, whose commentary defined issues and events in America for almost two decades.
 Cronkite, whom a major poll once named the "most trusted figure" in American public life, often saw every nuance in his nightly newscasts scrutinized by politicians, intellectuals, and fellow journalists for clues to the thinking of mainstream America.
 In contrast, Cronkite viewed himself as a working journalist, epitomized by his title of "managing editor," of the CBS Evening News.
 His credo, adopted from his days as a wire service reporter, was to get the story, "fast, accurate, and unbiased"; his trademark exit line ws, "And that's the way it is."